sfu-ireceptor/turnkey-service-php/README.md

 [Read more about the iReceptor Turnkey](http://www.ireceptor.org/repositories#turnkey) on the iReceptor website.
 The remainder of this document only provides installation instructions.

-## Systemn requirements
+## System requirements

 - Linux Ubuntu.
-Tested with Ubuntu 16.04 and Ubuntu 18.04.
+The turnkey was tested on Ubuntu 16.04 and 18.04.
 - `sudo` without password.
 It's usually already enabled on virtual machines.

 ## Installation